waggle-sensor/summer2021/Andrews/DailyLog.md

 - EDU Weekly Seminar: LinkedIn
 - Student Connects Meeting
 - Meeting with Bobby about his code
-- Modified some of his code to work for the reflectivity time-height arrays I need
+- Started modifying some of his code to work for the reflectivity time-height arrays I need

+### June 24
+- Sage CV and Clouds Group Meeting
+- CELS Student Lecture Series
+- Writing Coach Meeting: Principles of Scientific Communication
+- Writing plugins for Waggle nodes Tutorial
--
+- Reflectivity time-height arrays:
+    * Code mostly works for 1 volume scan
+    * Running into an issue with the xarray dimensions

+### June 25
+- Fixed code for the time-height arrays with Bobby's help
+    * Finally able to get a usable xarray dataset for the reflectivity, lat, lon, and height of the gates closest to a select site for x number of volume scans
+- Next week: make/clean up a few plots (xarray vs. pyart?), probably switch axis from sweeps to gate height, remove double sweeps at low levels due to SAILS